lynckia/licode/feature-review/single-peer-connection.md

 So, if Erizo Client detects that the browser supports Single PC it will send a publish/subscribe message to Erizo Controller with a Single PC request.

+It should also be in charge of absorbing the *implementation differences in the browsers*.
+For instance, there is Plan B (Chrome) and Unified Plan (standard, Firefox), but there are libraries that could help us implementing such compatibility between them.

 ### How does it affect Nuve?
 It does not affect Nuve.